Skip to main content

 04 · Extra documents

-You already have a visa
+You have a residence permit or visa

 05 · The form in German